In this experiment we’ll share with you scientifically proven data on how we got over 50% more clicks on our Facebook Ads!

 On an average day, you could receive a few hundred comments.
-Managing these comments alone required 2 full-time staff!
+Managing these comments alone required 2 full-time staff members!

-It made me wonder if we should even bother managing them.
+It made me wonder if we should even bother managing these comments at all.

 Do these comments really matter?
 Or are we just overly concerned for nothing?

-Hypothesis: Comments on Facebook Ads will get more clicks.
+Hypothesis: Facebook Ads with comments will get more clicks.

-After thinking further, we came up a secondary hypothesis:
+After thinking further, we came up with a secondary hypothesis: